 2.5 Risk management is an important element of corporate governance.
-The council must demonstrate that it complies with regulations in relation to the publication of an annual governance statement.
-One of its core principles is a requirement for RBWM to demonstrate how it manages risk and ensure that it has a system of controls that are essential in mitigating those risks that may affect the achievement of its objectives.
+The council must demonstrate that it complies with regulations5 in relation to the publication of an annual governance statement.
+One of its core principles is a requirement for RBWM to demonstrate how it manages risk and ensure that it has a system of controls that mitigate those risks that may affect the achievement of its objectives.

-&lt;sup>5 Regulation 4(2) of the Accounts and Audit Regulations 2003, as amended by the Accounts and Audit (amendment) (England) Regulations 2006, 2009 and 2011.
+5 Regulation 4(2) of the Accounts and Audit Regulations 2003, as amended by the Accounts and Audit (amendment) (England) Regulations 2006, 2009 and 2011.
 The Council's financial management arrangements similarly conform to the governance requirements set out in CIPFA's 'Role of the Chief Financial Officer in Local Government' (2010).

-2.6 CIPFA in their 2013 publication "audit committees - practical guidance for local authorities" emphasised that an audit committee, as a part of their core function, should review the effectiveness of the council's risk management arrangements.
+2.6 CIPFA6 in their 20137 publication "audit committees - practical guidance for local authorities" emphasised that an audit committee, as a part of their core function, should review the effectiveness of the council's risk management arrangements.